 About Virtual Mentor

 Virtual Mentor is the American Medical Association's online ethics journal.
-The journal is open-access and advertisement-free—we strongly believe that ethics education for physicians and physicians-to-be is in the public's interest and should be made available without charge.
+The MEDLINE-indexed journal is nonsubscription-based and advertisement-free—we strongly believe that ethics education for physicians and physicians-to-be is in the public's interest and should be made available without charge.
 Founded in 1999, Virtual Mentor (VM) explores the ethical issues and challenges that students, residents, and other physicians are likely to confront in their training and daily practice.
 For this reason, the journal is a valuable teaching resource for medical educators at all levels as well as for doctors and doctors-to-be.
 Each monthly issue of VM contains original articles and commentary on a given theme-e.g., access to care; quality-of-life considerations in clinical decision making, public roles of physicians, ethical issues in endocrinology, conflict of values in the clinic.

 Virtual Mentor is student- and resident-driven.
 Theme issue editors are selected in November of each year through a competitive process from among medical students and resident physicians who seek to broaden and deepen their education by taking the time to examine medicine's ever-increasing ethical challenges.
 The issue editors meet annually with VM editorial staff in Chicago, where we discuss potential topics for the upcoming year.
 Each editor identifies a theme and month of publication for his or her issue and then solicits articles and case commentary from experienced physicians and other experts in the field who can help VM readers think productively about the topic under discussion.
 The application process for theme issue editors is announced in VM each September.